 Enhancing the Value of Shareholder Voting Recommendations

-A critical step in resolving this issue is maximizing the ability of institutional investors to avail themselves of voting recommendations that are made on an informed basis and with the expectation that they will lead to shareholder wealth maximization.
-One way to achieve this maximization is to make sure that the voting recommendations provided by proxy advisors are truly informed ones.
+A critical step in resolving this issue is maximizing the ability of investment advisers to avail themselves of voting recommendations that are made on an informed basis and with the expectation that they will lead to shareholder wealth maximization.
+One way to achieve this maximization is for the SEC to recognize the value of board recommendations and explicitly state that their use will allow investment advisers to meet their fiduciary duties when voting their proxies.
+Another way is to make sure that the voting recommendations provided by proxy advisors are truly informed ones.
 This leads to the recommendation that the proxy advisor should be held to the standard of an information trader.
-Another way is for the SEC to recognize the value of board recommendations and explicitly state that their use will allow investment advisers to meet their fiduciary duties when voting their proxies.

 Keywords: shareholder voting, Investment Advisers Act of 1940, fiduciary duties, shareholder voting recommendations, securities law, corporate law, proxy advisors, information trader, board of directors

 JEL Classification: K2, K22

 Suggested Citation: Suggested Citation